Table of Contents

 Working Conditions:

-Most Massage Therapists Work In:
+Most Physiotherapists Work In:

-• Private offices
+• Private practices

 Personal Characteristics/Skills:

-• Genuine interest in helping people
+• A genuine interest in helping people

-• Good interpersonal and communication skills
+• Good communication skills

 Education and Training Required: